Is a Hand-Written Will Valid in Ohio?

 Rely on Compassionate Legal Advice

-If you’re in the Columbus, Ohio area and would like to know more about your options for writing out a will, reach out to me at The Law Office of Gregory L. Williams to schedule a consultation.
+If you’re in the Columbus, Ohio area and would like to know more about your options for writing out a will, reach out to me to schedule a consultation.
 I look forward to clarifying your concerns and helping you build a customized and comprehensive plan.